The complaint against Austin Knudsen: Knowns, and unknowns

 The law almost immediately faced a constitutional challenge.
 The Supreme Court, despite the perception that Republicans were working to create, upheld its legality.

-But in the process, the attorney general’s office — the lawyer for the Legislature and governor’s office — raised concerns about emails between Montana court administrator Beth McLaughlin and several judges that discussed polling conducted by the Montana Judges Association on legislation that affects the court.
+But in the process, the attorney general’s office — the lawyer for the Legislature and governor’s office — raised concerns about emails between Montana court administrator Beth McLaughlin and several judges that discussed polling she conducted at the behest of the Montana Judges Association on legislation that affects the court.
 Knudsen’s office contended that those discussions were proof of judges “pre-judging” the constitutionality of legislation that could come before the court.
 The court and MJA responded that this was standard practice and part of the decision-making process for lobbying on judicial bills during the session.

 The Legislature requested more information from McLaughlin about judicial polling.
 She responded with some tallying of polls related to certain bills but also indicated that not all relevant emails had been retained.